codefresh-io/terraform-provider-codefresh/CONTRIBUTING.md

 1. Ensure that all tests pass (via commenting `/test` if you are an admin or a contributor with write access on this repo, otherwise wait for a maintainer to submit the comment.
 The comment will be ignored if you are not an admin or a contributor with write access on this repo.
 See: https://codefresh.io/docs/docs/pipelines/triggers/git-triggers/#support-for-building-pull-requests-from-forks)
 2. Ensure that `make docs` has been run and the changes have been committed.
 3. Ensure that `make fmt` has been run and the changes have been committed.

-### Adding Yourself to the Contributors List

-Comment on the PR with `@all-contributors please add @<username> for <contributions>` and the bot will add you to the contributors list.
-See: [All Contributors](https://allcontributors.org/docs/en/bot/usage).

-For example: `@all-contributors please add @mitchellh for code`.